-There were no unrecognized tax benefits recorded as of December 31, 2017 and 2016, as a result no provision has been taken in the financial statements for possible interest and penalties related to unrecognized tax benefits and the Bank has not recorded an accrual for the payment of interest and penalties as of December 31, 2017 and 2016.
+There were no unrecognized tax benefits recorded as of December 31, 2018 and 2017, as a result no provision has been taken in the financial statements for possible interest and penalties related to unrecognized tax benefits and the Bank has not recorded an accrual for the payment of interest and penalties as of December 31, 2018 and 2017.
 The Bank does not expect the amount of unrecognized tax benefits to materially change in the next twelve months.

 The Bank is subject to U.S. Federal income tax as well as a capital based franchise tax in the State of Pennsylvania.
-The Bank is no longer subject to examination by the taxing authorities for 2013 and prior.
+The Bank is no longer subject to examination by the taxing authorities for 2014 and prior.

-NOTE 10 - EMPLOYEE RETIREMENT PLANS
+NOTE 11 - EMPLOYEE RETIREMENT PLANS

 The Bank sponsors a 401(k) Profit Sharing Plan for the benefit of its employees, substantially all of whom are eligible to participate after meeting minimum qualifying standards.
 The Plan permits employees to make elective contributions to the Plan through pre-tax payroll deductions.
 The Bank has elected to make matching contributions on behalf of participating employees of 25% of employee contributions to the plan up to 4% of their total wages.
-The Bank incurred expense for matching contributions to the plan totaling \$8,264 and \$6,981 in 2017 and 2016, respectively.
+The Bank incurred expense for matching contributions to the plan totaling \$8,118 and \$8,264 in 2018 and 2017, respectively.

-The Board of Directors adopted a supplemental employee retirement plan for certain officers of the Bank on April 15, 2010.
+The Bank maintains a supplemental employee retirement plan for certain officers of the Bank.
 Participants will receive 30% of their final base salary annually for fifteen years beginning with the later of retirement or age 65 subject to vesting provisions for years of service.
 The plan requires ten years of service to be fully vested.
-Upon adoption, each participant was credited with service for years they have been with the Bank which resulted in participants being 35% vested.
-The prior service cost upon adoption of the supplemental retirement plan was approximately \$130,000.
-The prior service cost is being amortized over the estimated future service period on a straight line basis.
-Total expense related to the plan for the years ended December 31, 2017 and 2016 was \$751,065 and \$671,684 at December 31, 2017 and 2016.
-Amortization of prior service cost for the years ended December 31, 2017 and 2016 was \$751,065 and \$671,684 at December 31, 2017 and 2016.
-Amortization of prior service cost for the years ended December 31, 2017 and 2016 was \$76,000.
-Following a reclassification due to a federal tax rate change the Bank registered an after tax amount of \$60,040 recorded in accumulated other comprehensive loss.
+Total expense related to the plan for the years ended December 31, 2018 and 2017 was \$77,565 and \$86,581, respectively.
+The accrued supplemental retirement liability for this plan was \$821,430 and \$751,065 at December 31, 2018 and 2017.
+Amortization of prior service cost for the years ended December 31, 2018 and 2017 was \$7,200.
+At December 31, 2018, the unamortized prior service cost from the supplemental retirement plan was \$68,800, for an after tax amount of \$54,352 recorded in accumulated other comprehensive loss.

-NOTE 11 - OTHER EXPENSES
+NOTE 12 - OTHER EXPENSES